philidem/j1-example-gcp-project-access/README.md

 Google Cloud Project.
 This program finds all of the ancestor folders and organizations associated with each project.
-The IAM bindings at the project, folder, and organization level are used to compute the consolidated list of IAM bindings associated with each binding.
+The IAM bindings at the project, folder, and organization level are used to compute the consolidated list of IAM bindings associated with each project.

 ## Prerequisites